 Student Loan Debt

 Although the rewards of obtaining a college degree are growing, so is the price tag for achieving one.
-According to a report by the PEW Charitable Trusts, in the early 1990s, less than half of U.S. college students graduated with outstanding student loan debt.
-Now, close to two-thirds graduate with debt.
+According to a report by the PEW Charitable Trusts, in the early 1990s, less than half of U.S. college students graduated with outstanding student loan debt, now close to two-thirds graduate with debt.
 While more students are in debt, the amount owed is also growing.
 In 2010, the average outstanding college loan debt was $26,682, an increase of 52% from 2001 (adjusted for inflation, $2011).
+Rising tuition costs and student loan debt are increasingly making a college degree unaffordable, especially for students from low-income families.

 Education Data Partnership: CDE, EdSource, and FCMAT, retrieved from http://www.ed-data.org.